 And remember, you don’t have to be a professional photographer to snap a meaningful photo.
 Even though the photo of my father isn’t the sharpest, nor does it have the prettiest background, it will always be beautiful to me.

-Don’t miss your chance to take treasured photos of your Golden Oldies during the next six weeks!
+Don’t miss your chance to take treasured photos of your care recipients and/or loved ones!